-‘Criminal Minds’ Is Gearing Up For Season 13: So Is #NoHotchNoWatch’s Thomas Gibson Protest [Opinion]
+‘Criminal Minds’ Is Gearing Up For Season 13, So Is #NoHotchNoWatch’s Thomas Gibson Protest [Opinion]

 ‘Criminal Minds’ #StillMissingHotch: Fans Say Thomas Gibson Would Fix Reid Issue [Opinion]

-Criminal Minds, ABC and CBS are now being boycotted by #NoHotchNoWatch until Thomas Gibson is vindicated.
+Criminal Minds, ABC, and CBS are now being boycotted by #NoHotchNoWatch until Thomas Gibson is vindicated.

 [Featured Image by Christian Alminana/AP Images]